Our board and team

 A/Prof Luke Lawton is a senior staff specialist in Emergency Medicine at Townsville University Hospital and is a Fellow of the Australasian College for Emergency Medicine (FACEM).
 He is an Associate Professor of Medicine at the James Cook University College of Medicine and Dentistry and a past Director of Townsville University Hospital ED, having served as ED Director for five and a half years.
 He currently serves on the Board Audit and Risk Committee of Townsville HHS, provides independent specialist opinions on medical matters and quality issues as an Expert Witness and Case and Quality Consultant, and is Member of the Australian Institute of Company Directors.

-Director (ACEM Board nominee): Assoc Prof Viet Tran BSc, MBBS, FACEM
+Director (ACEM Board nominee): Assoc Prof Viet Tran BSc, MBBS, FACEM, MAICD

 Assoc Prof Viet Tran developed a passion for Emergency Medicine while training in Queensland and is now an Emergency Physician at Royal Hobart Hospital.
-He founded TASER (Tasmanian Emergency Medicine Research Group) where he is the Director of Emergency Medicine Research and Chair.
-Dr Tran is a member of the University of Tasmania Health and Medical Human Research Ethics Committee, the Emergency Medicine Australia journal editorial board, and the Emergency Medicine Clinical Trials Network Executive.
-He is the Regional Censor for Tasmania, Discipline lead for Emergency Medicine at the Tasmanian School of Medicine.
-Dr Tran is driven to enhance infrastructure to improve emergency medicine research capacity and fulfils advocacy roles as the Deputy Faculty Board Chair for Tasmania.
-He founded and moderates doctorswriting.com.
+He is the foundational director of the TASER Institute (Tasmanian Emergency Medicine Research Institute).
+A/Prof Tran is discipline lead for Emergency Medicine at the Tasmanian School of Medicine and Chair of the Research Committee for the Australasian College for Emergency Medicine.
+A/Prof Tran is driven to enhance infrastructure to improve emergency medicine research capacity and capability.

 Director: Mr Jon Tyers